-On July 17, 2020 the Government of Canada announced a one-time $600 payment for people with disabilities.
+On July 17, 2020, the Government of Canada announced a one-time $600 payment for people with disabilities.
 The payment is meant to help with the extra costs people with disabilities are facing during the COVID-19 pandemic.
-The payment is expected to be sent to people sometime this fall or early next year, but no specific date has been announced.
+Here are some answers to the most commonly asked questions.

 This is a live document and will be updated as and when new information is available.